Chocobozzz/PeerTube/FAQ.md

 Take a server for example with a 1 Gbit/s uplink for example pushing out 1080p60 streams at 5 Mbit/s per stream.
 That means the absolute theoretical upper capacity bound is 200 simultaneous viewers if your server's disk i/o can keep up.
 Expect a bit less in practice.

 But what if you need to serve more users?
 That's where PeerTube's federation feature shines.
-If other PeerTube instances are following yours, chances are they'll cache your super popular video and help serve additional viewers.
-Even the viewers themselves should contribute a little additional bandwidth while watching the video in their browsers.
+If other PeerTube instances following yours, chances are they have decided to mirror part of your instance!
+The feature is called "server redundancy" and caches your most popular videos to help serve additional viewers.
+While viewers themselves contribute a little additional bandwidth while watching the video in their browsers (mostly during surges), mirroring servers have a much greater uplink and will help your instance with sustained higher concurrent streaming.

 ## Can I seed videos with my classic BitTorrent client (Transmission, rTorrent...)?